Label Words as Local Task Vectors in In-Context Learning: Appendix: Supplemental Material

 \subsection{Ablation at Answer Position}

-Here we perform an ablation experiment by setting the token at the \textit{answer} positions of the demonstrations to 0.
-For the knowledge task, we have to destroy the \textit{answer} position of all demonstrations to see the effects.
-For the categorization task, the performance drop is much more gradual as we increase the number of ablated \textit{answer} tokens, suggesting a distributed mechanism.
+In Figure~\ref{fig:lesioning}, we perform an ablation experiment by setting the tokens at the answer positions of the demonstrations to zero.
+For the knowledge task, the ablation of the answer tokens across all demonstrations is necessary for a significant effect.
+In contrast, for the categorization task, the performance decreases gradually as the number of ablated answer tokens increases, suggesting a distributed mechanism.
+This gradual decline indicates that task information is spread across multiple tokens, highlighting the robustness of the model in categorization tasks even when partial information is removed.

+Additionally, we performed preliminary tests by shuffling the order of demonstrations within the prompt.
+We observed that demonstration ordering had minimal impact on the qualitative trends reported in Section~\ref{sec:patching_vector} (Fig.~\ref{fig:patchlayer}, \ref{fig:patch task vector acc} and \ref{fig:patch rule vector acc}), further supporting the distributed nature of the identified local task vectors.